aarush-salgania/aarush-salgania/README.md

 🥶 **Todo List:**
 <!-- TODO-IST:START -->
-😪   Should sleep more then 5 hours daily
+😪   Should sleep more then 5 hours daily<br>
-Work more on open source projects
+Work more on open source projects <br>
 Actually complete the projects I've made private Repos off
 <!-- TODO-IST:END -->